-You have to be mindful about what you add and take out of your closet.
+You have to be mindful of what you add and take out of your closet.

 If your plan is to save some money while revamping the closet then make a budget and stick to it when you go out shopping.
 Think about how much will you spend on all the pieces, and make a list of what you need.
 Ask yourself questions like, how much you’d like to spend on each item.

 After your budget is set, know what is it that you are looking for.
 If you are a working professional, invest in classic and timeless pieces like power suits, crisp button-downs and accessories.
 Take inspirations from magazines or maybe your fav actor to work on your vision board of the kind of items you want to add to your closet.
 Now that you know about your personal style, you’ll be able to narrow down your search, and you’ll be much less likely to buy clothes that you won’t use.

 3. Invest In Natural Materials

 Invest in quality natural materials like– cotton, linen, silk, hemp or innovative fabrics like tencel, modal.
 Also, one of the important and easiest ways to have a versatile wardrobe is to stick to the neutral colour palette.
 This way you can mix and match for different outfits and occasions.
 From that neutral base, you can accessorize with different colours according to the season or mood.

 Make sure you’re buying clothes that you’ll wear for a long time.
 This way you will save money and prevent environmental waste.
 So invest in classic styles that will remain popular for a long time rather than buying based on quickly-changing trends.